Baby Birds Out of the Nest

 If you find a hatchling or a nestling on the ground and you can see its nest, you should try to safely return it.
 Contrary to popular belief, birds do not have a well-developed sense of smell.
 Therefore, the parents won't know if a young bird has been touched by people and will not abandon their young.

-If there’s no nest, you can make one by fastening a small wicker basket (sides no higher than 4 inches) to a branch.
-Cut two pieces of wire to 18 inch lengths and thread them up through the bottom of the basket and down again.
-Line the basket with dry grass, and securely wire it to the top of a branch in the same tree or shrub as the nest.
+If there's no nest, you can make one by fastening a container to a branch.
+A small basket is ideal, but you can use a plastic container such as a margarine tub and punch holes through the bottom.
+Sides should be no higher than 4 inches.
+Cut two pieces of wire to 18-inch lengths and thread them up through the bottom of the container and down again.
+Securely wire it to the top of a branch in the same tree or shrub as the nest, and line the container with dry grass.
 Place the bird inside the basket.

 Give Fledglings Room to Grow